abdujs/Solar-Energy-Dashboard/README.md

 A professional, modular, and visually advanced dashboard for global solar energy analytics.
 Built with React, Vite, TypeScript, Tailwind CSS, and Recharts.

+> **Data Source:** The solar energy data used in this dashboard is sourced from Kaggle.

 ## Features
 - Global solar capacity, generation, and growth metrics
 - Interactive charts: Pie, Line, Radar, Scatter, Area